 BRIEFLY...
-Ayodeji Egbeyemi is in his fourth season of collegiate basketball at LMU in 20114-15... served a medical redshirt season in 2013-14 after suffering a hip injury in the eighth game of the season against UC Riverside (12/2/13)... earned his Bachelor's in Business Administration in May of 2014 and is currently working on is MBA with the LMU business program... a member of LMU's Student-Athlete Advisory Committee, serving as the West Coast Conference liaison and the national liaison with the NCAA... played for Nigeria national program at the 2013 FIBA Stankovic Continental Champions' Cup in China over the Summer of 2013...
+Ayodeji Egbeyemi is in his fifth and final season of collegiate basketball at LMU in 20114-15... served a medical redshirt season in 2013-14 after suffering a hip injury in the eighth game of the season against UC Riverside (12/2/13)... earned his Bachelor's in Business Administration in May of 2014 and is currently working on is MBA with the LMU business program... a member of LMU's Student-Athlete Advisory Committee, serving as the West Coast Conference liaison and the national liaison with the NCAA... played for Nigeria national program at the 2013 FIBA Stankovic Continental Champions' Cup in China during the Summer of 2013...

 HIGHLIGHTS AT LMU...

 IN 2011-12 SOPHOMORE...
-Finished season averaging 4.0 points, 3.0 rebounds and 0.7 assists per contest... added 16 steals... played 41 minutes with eight points, seven rebounds and three assists in overtime win at Idaho State (11/23/11)... has made 14 starts on the year... went for 10 points and six rebounds in win over Northern Arizona (11/26/11)... had nine points and four rebounds in win over No. 23 Saint Louis (11/29/11)...had seven points off the bench in 90-88 comeback win over San Francisco (2/4/12)... did not play in Lions' final four games of the season due to wrist surgery... played in 30 games and earned 14 starts.
+Finished season averaging 4.0 points, 3.0 rebounds and 0.7 assists per contest... added 16 steals... played 41 minutes with eight points, seven rebounds and three assists in overtime win at Idaho State (11/23/11)... made 14 starts on the year... went for 10 points and six rebounds in win over Northern Arizona (11/26/11)...had seven points off the bench in 90-88 comeback win over San Francisco (2/4/12)... did not play in Lions' final four games of the season due to wrist surgery... played in 30 games and earned 14 starts.

 PRIOR TO LMU...
 Egbeyemi is from Lagos, Nigeria, and participated in a pair of NBA's Basketball Without Borders camps in Africa, earning MVP honors in 2008.
 He made his way to National Christian Academy (Washington D.C.) in October of that year, where he earned MVP honors in an east coast tournament.
 In the final 12 games of the season, he averaged 18.6 points in helping National Christian Academy to win the National Prep Basketball Championship.
 He was named preseason all-conference by the Washington Post for independent schools in the state of Maryland.
 In the summer of 2007 at just the age of 16, Egbeyemi played for the Nigeria U19 National Team at the FIBA U19 World Championships in Serbia...